 If that sounds familiar, you might also want to read:

 Those articles go deeper on the ways classic tools create drag.
-A BMS is one way to shift the focus back to motion.
+A Business Momentum System (BMS) is one way to shift the focus back to motion.

 To understand the difference, it helps to picture a normal day.

-Without a BMS, your morning might look like this:
+Without a Business Momentum System (BMS), your morning might look like this:

 With a Business Momentum System like TODD, your morning looks different: